2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 When you **create your logo**, you can then search the homepage for different pre-made logos to duplicate the one or logos you are interested in, and then modify them as you wish.

-You can then add a background element representative of your own city (by importing a photo or by searching for "Illustrations" or "Images" in the left menu "Elements").
+You can then add a background element representative of your city (by importing a photo or by searching for "Illustrations" or "Images" in the "Elements" menu on the left).
 Next, inserting Bitcoin's logo or ₿ above, even changing its color if desired, is an option.

 In the case of **creating a banner or poster**, search the homepage of the site again to get a pre-designed poster.
-After duplicating it, you will be able to edit it by changing the text and fonts, adding your community logo, and importing photos to drag into a frame (which you will get by searching for "frame" in the left menu "Elements").
+After duplicating it, you can edit the content by changing the text and fonts, adding your community logo, and importing photos to drag into a frame (which you can find by searching for "frame" in the "Elements" menu on the left).

-Additionally, the left menu, "Design," allows you to search for other models according to your specific needs.
+Additionally, the "Design" menu on the left allows you to search for other models according to your specific needs.

 Finally, you can also search the homepage for a **YouTube miniature or pre-designed banner**, duplicate it, and then edit it as you wish.

-In short, **the possibilities are endless and depend on your needs, as well as the graphics you want to create for your community and meetings/events **.
+In short, **the possibilities are endless and depend on your needs, as well as the graphics you want to create for your community and meetings/events**.

 ####